Are Colleges with Low Acceptance Rates Better?

 If you’re applying to college, you’ve probably seen some statistics about a school’s admissions process, whether they are advertised on a college website or printed in some college rankings list.
-Each year, colleges release some basic information about their recently accepted students, usually including test scores, demographics, total applicants, and acceptance rates.
+Each year, colleges release basic information about their recently accepted students, including test score averages, demographics, total applicants, and acceptance rates.

-A college’s acceptance rate is the rate at which applicants are accepted or admitted into the colleges.
-It is calculated by dividing the number of accepted students by the number of total students applied.
+A college’s acceptance rate is the rate at which applicants are accepted or admitted into the college.
+To find the acceptance rate, take the number of admitted students and divide it by the total number of applicants.

-Let us understand the acceptance rate more clearly with the help of an example of a college that has 2,00,000 applicants and accepts 10,000 students, its acceptance rate is 5%.
-Another college B has 20,000 applicants and also accepts 10,000 students, its acceptance rate is 50%.
-Although both the colleges accepted the same number of students their acceptance rates are very different.
+Another college has 20,000 applicants and also accepts 10,000 students.
+However, with a larger number of applicants, the acceptance rate is 50%, not 5%.
+Although both the colleges accepted the same number of students, their acceptance rates are very different.

 Quality and Selectivity

 Renowned colleges, like Ivy Leagues, tend to have lower acceptance rates because they have more applicants.
 Popularity among applicants paired with a high level of selectivity make more prestigious colleges have lower acceptance rates.
 The Curtis Institute of Music and Harvard University are this year’s colleges with the lowest acceptance rates at 4% and 5%, respectively.
 Other schools like Stanford, Columbia, Julliard, and Princeton also have notoriously low acceptance rates.
 While these schools are typically known for their high academic standards, you can find schools with slightly higher acceptance rates that have great reputations, like the University of California Berkeley and Northeastern University.